 But First, a Rebranding

-Before we could even begin our development of the platform, we knew that a total rebranding was necessary, which the Adopt a Backpacker team reluctantly agreed to since they already had the full set of designs.
+Before we could even begin our development of the platform, we knew that a total rebranding was necessary, which the Abroadly team reluctantly agreed to since they already had the full set of designs.
 We eased the team to our suggestions, starting from the logo.
 The result was awesome and they loved it!

 Aligning the visual language

 The problem with the existing design was mainly the design language that did not well-cater to the platform’s target audience – an adventurous bunch!
 A more modern interface was better suited vs a traditional one.
 This was achieved with changing the fonts – finding one with a more reflective personality and selecting a body text with a better x-height for readability.
 We also streamlined visual elements such as the typography and iconography, and stripped down the original design to give it breathing space so the pages did not feel so cluttered.

 The brands’ colours were also changed from orange and teal to deep blue and lime green.
 The existing colour combinations had poor contrast of less than the standard 4.05:1.
 There wasn’t enough colour differentiation in status buttons, so user’s would have to find tasks with precision, causing frustration.
 The new colours had better contrast and were selected to be more reflective of the earth and its elements such as the sea, sky and fields- elements that most of the backpackers and travellers using the platform sought after.

 Building the Information Architecture for a Better User Experience